-Saxifraga spathularis is also known as St Patrick’s Cabbage, Robertsoniana Saxifrage, Prattling Parnell, Pyrenean Saxifrage, or in Irish Cabáiste mhadra rua.
-It is from the Saxifragaceae family of plants.
-It is native to Portugal, Spain, and Ireland.
+Saxifraga spathularis, known by various names such as St Patrick’s Cabbage, Robertsoniana Saxifrage, Prattling Parnell, Pyrenean Saxifrage, or in Irish Cabáiste mhadra rua, belongs to the Saxifragaceae family of plants.
+This perennial wildflower is native to Portugal, Spain, and Ireland.

-Saxifraga spathularis is part of the Lusitanian flora.
-This identifies a group of 15 species of plants.
-They are found in Ireland and the Iberian Peninsula.
-They are not present in England or Western France.
-Though the habitat is very similar.
-Other Lusitanian plants include the Strawberry Tree and Irish Fleabane.
+Saxifraga spathularis holds a place within the Lusitanian flora, a group of 15 plant species found in Ireland and the Iberian Peninsula.
+Interestingly, these plants are absent in England and Western France, despite the similar habitats shared by these regions.
+Notable members of the Lusitanian flora include the Strawberry Tree and Irish Fleabane.